 What Parties Can Be Sued In A Nursing Home Abuse Lawsuit?

-Some parties that are sued in these cases can include:
+Litigation of these cases is common when the parties cannot work out an amicable out-of-court resolution.
+Some of that parties that are sued in these cases can include:

 - Nursing home owners and supervisors

 A lawsuit is begun by the filing of a complaint in court.
 In the complaint, all potential parties involved in the abuse are named in the complaint.
 Once all parties are served with the complaint, then the defense attorneys brought in by the insurance companies file their answer.

 Next comes the discovery process which involves each side exchanging written questions (interrogatories), documents (request for production of documents, and depositions (out-of-court testimony under oath).
 After discovery there will be a pre-trial conference, a final trial conference, and then, if the case still does not settle, a jury trial.
 Keep in mind the vast majority of these cases do settle.
 However, from time to time they do need to be tried in front of juries in court.
 Almost always the Massachusetts Superior Court is the proper courthouse for these cases.

 What Are Some Common Injuries From Nursing Home Abuse and Neglect?

 There are many types of injuries and harm that can flow from abuse on the elderly, and they include: